 VA Mortgage Program Benefits:

-- 100% financing home purchases: Most conventional lenders require at least 10% down payment which is not possible for many Veterans and military families.
+- 100% financing home purchases: Most conventional lenders require at least a 10% down payment, which is not possible for many Veterans and military families.
 FHA requires a 3.5% down payment and has very high monthly mortgage insurance.
-Because the program is guaranteed to the lender or bank (by Veterans Administration) they do not require a down payment.
+Because the program is guaranteed to the lender or bank (by the Veterans Administration) they do not require a down payment.

 - NO mortgage insurance (PMI): Even with a $0 down payment, a VA Mortgage does not have mortgage insurance (PMI) as part of the monthly payment.
 Conventional programs with less than 20% down and FHA both have expensive mortgage insurance that can cost buyers several hundred dollars every month.

-- Low interest rates: Because the program is backed by the Department of Veterans Affairs, the risk level associated with default is much lower.
+- Low-interest rates: Because the program is backed by the Department of Veterans Affairs, the risk level associated with default is much lower.
 As a result, VA interest rates are usually lower than a conventional program with less than 20% down.
-FHA and USDA loans also backed by the government and have similar interest rates.
+FHA and USDA loans are also backed by the government and have similar interest rates.

-- Just about any home is eligible: The mortgage can be used for any HUD compliant single family home, townhome or condo.
+- Just about any home is eligible: The mortgage can be used for any HUD compliant single-family home, town home, or condo.
 All properties must meet the basic HUD standards in regard to condition and safety.
 All government mortgage programs like VA, FHA, and USDA follow similar property condition guidelines.
 The home seller can be anyone – bank-owned REO, foreclosure, short sale, or “buy owner” type of seller.
-The property must be a primary home, no investment home purchases permitted.
-Please note we do not offer financing on mobile or manufactured homes.
+The property must be a primary home, no investment home purchases are permitted.

 - Easy qualifying criteria: Guidelines are more flexible than many other loan programs.
 Since the program is guaranteed by the government, most lenders have lower credit requirements, making them easier to qualify.
-Current minimum credit score requirement for most lenders is 620.
+The current minimum credit score requirement for most lenders is 600.

 VA Loan Eligibility: